Beverly Hills Food Delivery Accident Lawyer

 Food delivery accident claims are especially complex.
 The laws in California affecting how these claims are handled are presently in flux.
-As of now, the three most popular food delivery services in the Beverly Hills area are DoorDash, Uber Eats, and Postmates.
+As of now, the three most popular food delivery services in the Beverly Hills area are DoorDash, UberEats, and Postmates.
 Insurance policies for these food delivery services vary in regards to the amount of coverage they offer for any losses suffered from accidents caused by their drivers.

 Below is the most current information regarding these companies’ insurance policies.
 However, as mentioned, the way these claims are handled is changing rapidly.
-Please consult with an experienced Beverly Hills food delivery accident attorney to discuss whether you are entitled to file a claim for the recovery of damages.
+Please consult with an experienced food delivery accident attorney to discuss whether you are entitled to file a claim for the recovery of damages.

-DoorDash: According to DoorDash’s website, they provide excess auto insurance for their drivers, but this only applies to property damage or bodily injury that was caused to third parties.
+- DoorDash: According to DoorDash, they provide excess auto insurance for their drivers, but this only applies to property damage or bodily injury that was caused to third parties.
 DoorDash requires their drivers to have a current personal auto insurance policy, which is the primary source of coverage in the event of an accident.
 If damages are greater than the delivery driver’s policy and the accident took place when a driver was on active delivery, DoorDash’s contingent liability policy of $1 million goes into effect.

-UberEats: Coverage for Uber Eats is comparable to the insurance policy for their ridesharing company.
-If a delivery driver has the app currently turned on and that driver has not picked up or delivered food (or if the driver is in between deliveries), the driver will be covered for up to $50,000/$100,000/$25,000 (per individual/accident/property damage).
-Furthermore, if a delivery driver has accepted a requested and is picking up or delivering food, auto liability coverage will increase to $1 million.
-Finally, Uber Eats’ insurance policy does not cover any accidents involving uninsured or underinsured drivers.
+- UberEats: Coverage for UberEats is comparable to the insurance policy for their rideshare company.
+If a food delivery driver has the app currently turned on and has not received a food delivery request, the driver will be covered for up to $50,000/$100,000/$25,000 (per individual/accident/property damage).
+If a food delivery driver has accepted a request and is picking up or delivering food, auto liability coverage will increase to $1 million.
+Finally, UberEats’ insurance policy does not cover any accidents involving uninsured or underinsured drivers.

-Postmates: Postmates policy provides $1 million in excess liability to third party claims and will only come into play after the Postmates driver’s personal auto insurance coverage has been exhausted.
-Postmates also has additional coverage known as “accidental occupational liability” coverage which allows up to $50,000 to cover the costs of any medical expenses suffered while on the job.
+- Postmates: Postmates policy provides $1 million in excess liability to third party claims and will only come into play after the Postmates driver’s personal auto insurance coverage has been exhausted.
+Postmates also has additional coverage known as “Postmates Occupational Insurance,” which offers accidental medical expense coverage, accidental death benefit, survivors benefit, temporary total disability coverage, permanent total disability coverage, and accidental dismemberment coverage.

-If you suffered injuries after being involved in an accident with a food delivery driver in the Beverly Hills area, please don’t hesitate to contact our team of Beverly Hills food delivery accident attorneys 24/7 at (310) 928-0990 or feel free to email us at [email protected] to schedule a free consultation with our experienced, caring and compassionate legal team.
-West Coast Trial Lawyers is always here to answer any questions you may have about food delivery accident claims and damages you may be entitled to.
+If you suffered injuries after being involved in an accident with a food delivery driver, please don’t hesitate to contact our team of Beverly Hills food delivery accident attorneys 24/7 by calling (310) 928-0990 or emailing [email protected] to schedule a free consultation at our Beverly Hills personal injury law firm.

-Beverly Hills Food Delivery Accident Claims: An Intro
+Food Delivery Accident Claims

-This new piece of legislation primarily affects employee classification as it relates to independent contractors.
+As far as the law is concerned, employers are typically not held responsible for any negligent or criminal acts committed by independent contractors working for them.
 Regardless of whether a food delivery driver is a full-fledged employee or an independent contractor, drivers typically find themselves under great pressure to deliver quickly.
 Their very livelihood depends on it.

-Financial Compensation After A Food Delivery Accident Claim
+Compensation After a Food Delivery Accident Claim

-If you suffered injuries after being involved in an accident that was caused by the negligence of a DoorDash, Postmates, or Uber Eats driver, you may be entitled to seek financial compensation for your losses.
+If you suffered injuries after being involved in an accident that was caused by the negligence of a DoorDash, Postmates, or Uber Eats driver, you may be entitled to seek compensation for your losses.

 Car accidents often result in serious injuries and significant property loss.
 The aftermath of a food delivery accident can be stressful, painful, and challenging an accident victim and their family.